 Permission of instructor, or some linear algebra.
-(In the future, the 3-hour sophomore linear algebra would be appropriate.)
+(In the future, a 3-hour sophomore linear algebra would be appropriate.)

 Euclidean and non-Euclidean geometry, emphasizing algebraic connections; affine and projective planes, duality.
-Topics from: geometry of groups, finite planes, HILBERT's postulates, n-dimensional geometry.
+Additional topics: finite planes, HILBERT's postulates.

 To strengthen geometric intuition, to stress geometric aspects of linear algebra, to introduce the student to geometries different from high school geometry.
 KAPLANSKY's little book, "Linear algebra and geometry; a second course", conveys the ideal spirit one should try to approach.